 MRC Unit for Lifelong Health and Ageing at UCL

 Tel: 020 7670 5707

-Please also contact Dr Davis if you would like advice as to whether you should participate or if you are unhappy with the study.
+For any queries regarding the research, please contact the research team on 0207 670 5720 or 0207 670 5721.
+Please contact Dr Davis if you would like advice as to whether you should participate or if you are unhappy with the study.

 For more information, you may find the following websites helpful: